ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    Cortex-A510 CPU.
 This needs to be enabled only for revisions r0p0, r0p1 and r0p2, it is fixed in r0p3.

+-  ``ERRATA_A510_2041909``: This applies errata 2041909 workaround to
+   Cortex-A510 CPU.
+This needs to be enabled only for revision r0p2 and is fixed in r0p3.
+The issue is also present in r0p0 and r0p1 but there is no workaround for those revisions.

 DSU Errata Workarounds
 ----------------------